Basudev-Das25/student-performance-ai/README.md

+This project demonstrates a complete Machine Learning workflow, including data preprocessing, regression modeling, evaluation, deployment, and responsible AI practices.
+The application is deployed live and allows users to interact with a trained ML model through a clean web interface.

 # 🎓 Student Performance Predictor (AI/ML Web App)

 An end-to-end Machine Learning web application that predicts a student’s final performance score based on academic and behavioral inputs.